-The expression "taxable value" is not defined under the Act; it must be understood to be the value of taxable supply on which tax becomes payable.
-In the instructions provided to Form GSTR-2 in sl. no. 5 of Table 5, it is stated that "taxable value" means assessable value for custom purposes on which IGST is computed.
+The expression "taxable value" is not defined under the Act; it must be understood to be the value of taxable supply on which tax becomes payable..

 Rate of Tax

 The rate of GST applicable must be reported in this column keeping in mind that there could have been changes in the applicable tax rates on a particular item / HSN code during the reporting period.
 When there is a change, there will be separate details for each rate of tax in respect of the same supply.